xhub/EMP.jl/README.md

 # EMP

-This package enables the modeling of *Extending Mathematical Progmming* (EMP) concepts within the JuliaOpt ecosystem.
+This package enables the modeling of *Extending Mathematical Programming* (EMP) concepts within the JuliaOpt ecosystem.
 Broadly speaking, EMP enables the modeling of optimization problems with a structure that do not fit the classical minimization problem.
 For instance, the following problems can be modeled with EMP
 - Variational Inequalities (VI and AVI) or Complementarity Problems (LCP and NCP)
 - (Generalized) Nash Equilibrium Problem (NEP and GNEP) and MOPEC (Multiple Optimization Problems with Equilibrium Constraints)
 - Optimization Problems with *Optimal Value Function* (OVF) in the problem data.
-Examples of OVF include coherent risk measures (CVaR), convex regularizers (Huber, Hinge, l1, ...)
+Examples of OVF include coherent risk measures (CVaR), convex regularizers/loss function (Huber, Hinge, l1, ...)

 A problem with EMP can be solved by using model transformation to obtain a form amenable to computations by existing solvers.
 Currently, using the ReSHOP library is the only option to solve an optimization problem with EMP data structure.